 What to do if You were Broadsided on Your Motorcycle

 While motorcyclists can be involved in a wide range of accidents, some of the most serious are t-bone collisions, or broadside accidents.
 T-bone accidents are dangerous for drivers, but are doubly so for motorcyclists who do not have the benefit of airbags or seat belts and are instead forced to absorb the full impact of the collision.
 For this reason, injuries are often extremely serious and can even leave injured parties permanently disabled or struggling with chronic pain for the rest of their lives.
-Treating these types of injuries can financially overwhelm victims and their families, making it especially important for those who are injured in broadside collisions to consult with a motorcycle accident attorney about filing a claim against the at-fault party.
+Treating these types of injuries can financially overwhelm victims and their families, making it especially important for those who are injured in broadside collisions to consult with a motorcycle accident attorneys about filing a claim against the at-fault party.

 What is a Broadside Accident?